MP for Basildon and Billericay

 Shadow Secretary of State for Transport

-Richard Holden is a Conservative MP for Basildon and Billericay, first elected in 2019.
-He has held multiple government roles, including Parliamentary Under-Secretary for Transport (2022–2023) and Minister without Portfolio in the Cabinet Office (2023–2024), and since July 2025 he serves as Shadow Secretary of State for Transport.
+Richard Holden is the Conservative MP for Basildon and Billericay, elected in 2019.
+He has held ministerial and shadow roles, including Parliamentary Under-Secretary for Transport and a Minister without Portfolio in the Cabinet Office, and since July 2025 serves as Shadow Secretary of State for Transport.

-Declares four financial interests: three visits outside the UK and one miscellaneous entry.
+Declared financial interests include four visits outside the UK and one miscellaneous entry.

 Generated 21 February 2026